 Hiring an attorney may be appropriate after an uninsured motorist accident if you suffered serious or catastrophic injuries or lost a loved one.
 It may also be a good choice if your insurance provider tries to deal with your claim unfairly.
 Denying your claim without a valid reason or unfairly delaying your payout could require assistance from an accident lawyer to force the insurance company to treat your claim fairly.
 A car accident attorney can make sure no one takes advantage of you during your uninsured motorist claim.

-If you are worried about the cost of hiring a Kansas City auto accident lawyer, the lawyers at Dickerson Oxton, LLC work on a contingency fee basis.
+If you are worried about the cost of hiring a Kansas City auto accident lawyer, the lawyers at Dickerson Oxton work on a contingency fee basis.
 They do not charge anything unless they secure compensation for their clients.
 You will never have to pay for your auto accident lawyer’s services out of pocket.
 Instead, any legal fees will come directly out of the financial award your lawyer obtained for your claim.
 You will pay $0 upfront and $0 if we lose.
-Our law firm takes all the risks of litigation on your behalf.
-Contact our accident lawyers today for a free consultation.

-What Compensation Can Victims Recover After a Car Accident Case?
+What Compensation Can Victims Recover in a Car Accident Case?

 If you are curious what your case could be worth, contact us to ask an attorney for an in-depth review.
 Each claim is unique and will lead to different results.
 The value of your case will depend on the types and severity of your damages.
 In general, you may be able to receive compensation for losses such as medical bills, property damages, lost wages, physical pain, emotional suffering and wrongful death.